Atlantic International Film Festival: 2024

+2025

-FIN Partners
+AIFF Partners

-FIN Partners (formerly known as "Strategic Partners") is an annual international film co-production market, held in Halifax, Nova Scotia, Canada.
+AIFF Partners (formerly known as "Strategic Partners" and "FIN Partners") is an annual international film co-production market, held in Halifax, Nova Scotia, Canada.
 The event has been held annually since its inception in 1998, and is held simultaneously with the first three days of the Atlantic Film Festival.
-The 25th edition of the event will take place in September 2022.
+The 28th edition of the event will take place on September 10-13, 2025.

-Every year, the FIN Partners organizers accept a robust and curated roster of delegates from around the world, in a bid to provide a 'one-stop shop' for film and TV producers and early-stage projects.
-Similar in format to International Film Festival Rotterdam's Cinemart, the European Film Market's co-production forum, and Independent Film Week's No Borders, FIN Partners is Canada's premiere film and television co-production event.
+Every year, the AIFF Partners organizers accept a robust and curated roster of delegates from around the world, in a bid to provide a 'one-stop shop' for film and TV producers and early-stage projects.
+Similar in format to International Film Festival Rotterdam's Cinemart, the European Film Market's co-production forum, and Independent Film Week's No Borders, AIFF Partners is Canada's premiere film and television co-production event.
 While the event attracts a strong core attendance from Canada, the US and the UK, it also focuses on an annual group of spotlight countries.